samarthinani94/movielens32M/README.md

 With the baselines validating the pipeline, the final, more sophisticated architecture was implemented.

 #### a.
 Stage 1: Two-Tower Retriever
 This model learns separate embeddings for users and movies, allowing for efficient retrieval of a candidate set from the entire movie corpus.
+A fast and efficient Two-Tower Model scans a massive corpus of over 20,000 movies to generate a smaller, relevant candidate set (e.g., 500 items) for each user.
+This model is designed for high recall.
 * **Scripts**: `two_tower_retriever_model.py`, `two_tower_retriever_training.py`
 * **Function**: This script preprocesses all metadata (genres, years, tags), engineers user history features, trains the two-tower model, and evaluates its recall.
 * **Retriever Performance**: